-The Bruce and Mary Ann Gardner Dissertation Enhancement Award is given in honor of Bruce and Mary Ann Gardner each year to one or more students to enhance the quality of their dissertations.
-The intent of the award is to provide funds between $2,000 and $5,000 that would significantly increase the quality of the student’s dissertation or improve the student’s chances of obtaining outside funding for their dissertation research.
-The award is administered from the budget office, following university disbursement procedure.
+The Bruce and Mary Ann Gardner Dissertation Enhancement Award is awarded annually in honor of Bruce and Mary Ann Gardner.
+The award is given to students to enhance the quality of their dissertations.
+The intent of the award is to provide funds up to $4,000 that would significantly increase the quality of the student’s dissertation or improve the student’s chances of obtaining outside funding for their dissertation research.

-Applicants are required to submit to the Director of Graduate Studies a brief abstract of no more than 100 words, a proposal of no more than three pages, the most recent copy of their CV and one letter of recommendation from a professor within the department.
+Application materials are required to submit to the Director of Graduate Studies and the Graduate Program Coordinator in one PDF file including the following: a brief abstract of no more than 100 words, a proposal of no more than three pages, the most recent copy of their CV and one letter of recommendation from a professor within the department.
 The abstract should describe the proposal in plain, non-technical language.
 The proposal should address the following questions: What is the student’s proposed dissertation topic?
 What would the Enhancement Award allow the student to do that improves the dissertation?
 How would the funds be used?
 Students should indicate the status of their prospectus (defended, scheduled, proposed) in their application.
 The final section of the proposal should provide a proposed budget, budget justification, and a time line for expected expenses.
 If the award will assist the student in applications for extramural funding, this should be clearly indicated in the proposal along with a list of the sources of funding the student plans to apply to and details of those sources’ application process (due dates for receipt of proposals, dates at which funds become available, whether faculty support is needed and, if so, a statement from a faculty member indicating that such support will be provided, etc.).